 Students identified as at-risk of not meeting the state's challenging student academic achievement standards will be given supplemental reading and math instruction through research-proven methodologies.
-Instructional coaches will provide teachers and tutors with information about scientifically research based programs and strategies that have been proven to improve student achievement.
-Reading Interventionists will provide the Tier 3 instruction.
+Reading Interventionists assist teachers in providing tutoring for students.
+Reading coaches provide teachers and interventionist with information about scientifically research based programs and strategies that have been proven to improve student achievement.
+Reading Interventionists also provide some Tier 3 instruction.
 Supplemental assistance will also be provided through extended-day tutorial activities and extended-year instruction.
+The Math Coach will provide teachers strategies for those at-risk students in the area of Math.
+The coach will also model and develop PD for teachers in the area of Math.